vicentedpsantos/bovio-nvim/README.md

-# 🎉 BoVio.nvim
+# 🎉 vio.nvim

-BoVio.nvim is a Neovim plugin that provides helper functions to enhance your development experience within Neovim in BoVio.
+vio.nvim is a Neovim plugin that provides helper functions to enhance your development experience within Neovim in vio.
 Currently, it integrates with your git workflow to extract and display story descriptions based on your current git branch name, making it easier to stay on top of your tasks without switching contexts. 🚀

 ---